robin-thompson/Outbreaks_Low_Prevalence_Settings/Computing_Code/README.txt

 - Add this folder to the MATLAB path.
 - Run the MATLAB script create_figures.m which will produce Figures 2 and 3 in the main text.
 Note that the parameter values sim = 1e3 and P = 1 are set as default to increase the computational speed of the simulations, which will result in minor differences between the produced figures and the figures in the manuscript.

-Expected run time on a "normal" desktop computer: ~20 minutes
+Expected run time on a "normal" desktop computer: ~20 minutes.

+This project is licensed under the terms of the MIT license.